lonnell-spec/reactive/USER_GUIDE.md

 *Note: Some fields may be grayed out based on your church's security settings.*

-## 📧 Notifications
+## 📧 SMS Notifications

-### SMS Notifications

 Pre-approvers receive SMS messages when:
 - New guests submit registrations
-- Messages include guest name, visit date, and approval link
+- Messages include guest name, visit date, and approval/denial links
-- Can also respond Yes/No
+- Click the links to approve or deny directly from your phone

 Admins/Approvers receive SMS messages when:
 - New guests have been pre-approved
 - Messages include guest name, visit date, and approval link
-- Can also respond Yes/No
+- Click the link to approve directly from your phone

+**Note:** Admins also receive a notification when a guest is denied by a pre-approver.
+This is for informational purposes only—no action is required from admins for denied guests.

 ## 📱 Mobile Tips